Adyan3490/Library-System/README.md

 4. Admin: A specialised user who can perform all the functions of a normal user but has additional privileges
 5. Transaction: Represents the borrowing and returning activities, recording each transaction’s details, such as date and status.

-2) Flowcharts, use case diagram and a class diagram is provided
+Question 2 Flowcharts, use case diagram and a class diagram is provided Question 3 Library.py attached
-3) Library.py attached